billw2/rpi-clone/README.md

-rpi-clone is a shell script that will back up (clone using dd and rsync) a running Raspberry Pi file system to a destination SD card 'sdN' plugged into a Pi USB port (via a USB card reader).
+rpi-clone is a shell script that will back up (clone using dd and rsync) a running Raspberry Pi file system to a destination SD card (via a USB card reader) or USB disk 'sdN' plugged into a Pi USB port

-I use it to maintain backups of several Pi SD cards I have and the destination backup SD cards can be a different size (smaller or larger) than the booted SD card.  rpi-clone works on Raspberry Pi distributions which have a VFAT boot partition 1 and a Linux root partition 2.
+I use it to maintain backups of several Pi SD cards I have and the destination backup SD cards/USB disks can be a different size (smaller or larger) than the booted SD card or USB disk.  rpi-clone works on Raspberry Pi distributions which have a VFAT boot partition 1 and a Linux root partition 2.
 Tested on Raspbian but should work on other distributions which have this same two partition structure.  rpi-clone does not work with NOOBS.

-rpi-clone can clone the running system to a new SD card or can incrementally rsync to existing backup Raspberry Pi SD cards.
-During the clone to new SD cards, rpi-clone gives you the opportunity to give a label name to the partition 2 so you can keep track of which SD cards have been backed up.
+rpi-clone can clone the running system to a new SD card/USB disk or can incrementally rsync to existing backup Raspberry Pi disks.
+During the clone to new disks, rpi-clone gives you the opportunity to give a label name to the partition 2 so you can keep track of which disks have been backed up.
-Just stick a correspondingly named sticky label on each SD card you have and you can look up the last clone date for that card in the rpi-clone log file /var/log/rpi-clone.
-My convention for my set of cards is to name 8GB cards:
+Just stick a correspondingly named sticky label on each disk you have and you can look up the last clone date for that backup in the rpi-clone log file /var/log/rpi-clone.
+My convention is to name 8GB SD cards:
 	SD-RPI-8A, SD-RPI-8B, ...
 and similarly, 4GB cards:
 	SD-RPI-4A, ...

-If the destination SD card has an existing partition 1 and partition 2 matching the running partition types, rpi-clone assumes (unless using the -f option) that the SD card is an existing backup with the partitions properly sized and set up for a Raspberry Pi.
+If the destination disk has an existing partition 1 and partition 2 matching the running partition types, rpi-clone assumes (unless using the -f option) that the destination is an existing backup with the partitions properly sized and set up for a Raspberry Pi.
 All that is needed is to mount the partitions and rsync them to the running system.

-If these partitions are not found (or -f), then rpi-clone will ask if it is OK to initialize the destination SD card partitions.
+If these partitions are not found (or -f), then rpi-clone will ask if it is OK to initialize the destination disk partitions.
-This is done by a partial 'dd' from the running booted device /dev/mmcblk0 to the destination SD card /dev/sdN followed by a fdisk resize and mkfs.ext4 of /dev/sdN partition 2.
+This is done by a partial 'dd' from the running booted device /dev/mmcblk0 (or /dev/sd? for a USB boot) to the destination disk /dev/sdN followed by a fdisk resize and mkfs.ext4 of /dev/sdN partition 2.
 This creates a completed partition 1 containing all boot files and an empty but properly sized partition 2 rootfs.
-The SD card  partitions are then mounted on /mnt/clone and rsynced to the running system.
+The destination partitions are then mounted on /mnt/clone and rsynced to the running system.

 You should avoid running other disk writing programs when running rpi-clone, but I find rpi-clone works fine when I run it from a terminal window.